jackweinbender/sweetpeonies.com/_posts/2011-10-20-photography-love.markdown

 layout: post
 author: tiffany
 title: "Photography + Love"
-assets: /assets/images2011-10-20photography-love
+assets: /assets/images/2011-10-20-photography-love/
 categories:
+- Art
-- art
+- Photographs
+tags:
-- photographs
+- Photography
 ---

 This post is extremely random but I just had to share it with you all.
 Kira, of [Kira Noble Photography](http://www.kiranoblephotography.com/), is one fantastic photographer.
 I get extremely giddy every time I see that she has posted new photos because I just can’t wait to see what else she has come up with.